 This club’s official name was changed to Nogometni Klub or NK Rijeka on 3 June 1954.

-With the establishment of the new Croatian state after the break up of the former communist Yugoslavia, many clubs started to integrate and utilize the name ‘Croatia’ in the club title.
-Dinamo Zagreb for example became Croatia Zagreb for a short while starting in 1993.
-In the summer of 1995, the Rijeka club management added the adjective hrvatski to the club’s official name making the club the current HNK Rijeka.
+With the establishment of the new Croatian state after the breakup of the former communist Yugoslavia, many clubs started to integrate and utilise the name ‘Croatia’ in the club title.
+Dinamo Zagreb, for example, became Croatia Zagreb for a short while starting in 1993.
+In the summer of 1995, the Rijeka club management added the adjective Hrvatski to the club’s official name making the club the current HNK Rijeka.

 The Stadium Kantrida is situated within a disused quarry surrounded by the spectacular sea shore, beaches and steep high cliffs.
-Consistently ranked as one of the most unique stadiums in the world the stadium is easily identified given its surroundings, beauty and atmosphere generated by the home Armada fans.
+Consistently ranked as one of the unique stadiums of the world the stadium is easily identified given its surroundings, beauty and atmosphere generated by the home Armada fans.

 Huge floodlights were introduced in 1975 these integrated into the rock face above the ground giving an extra dimension of identity to night games at the stadium.